-Achieving complete online security these days is just like climbing the mountain.
+Achieving complete online security these days is just like climbing a mountain.
 With the increase in internet traffic, chances are more to lose personal data.
 Hackers are spying on you from the back of your device’s browser.
 You might be thinking about how it can be possible?

-I know you are getting interested, go ahead with the table of content, and read the full blog about WebRTC Leak.
+I know you are getting interested, go ahead with the table of content, and read the full blog about the WebRTC Leak.

 - What is WebRTC?

 - So What is STUN and STUN Server?

 - How to Fix WebRTC Leak With Web Extension?